Tenneri · Interactive Learning Demo

 Task

-Example: "Draft a follow-up email to a client who has not responded in five business days."
+Be specific.
+"Write an email" is too vague.
+"Draft a follow-up email to a client who has not responded in five days" is workable.

 3